Quicr/quicr-protocol-spec/relay.md

 ## Implications of Fragmentation and Reassembly

-TODO - Not sure if we need this.

 Relay function MUST cache named-data objects items post  assembling the fragmented procedures.
-The choice of such caching is influence by attributes on the named object - discardable  or is_sync_point, for example.
+The choice of such caching is further influenced by attributes on the named object - discardable or not, for example for example.
 A given Relay implementation MAY also stored a few of the most recent full named objects regardless of the attributes to support quick sync up to the new subscribers or to support fast